 Insurance and climate risk

 An insurance workflow may need to evaluate property-level risk from flood, wildfire, storm, drought, seismic, or climate signals.
-Instead of treating each result as a disconnected field, GeoClear packages signals into a deterministic location receipt.
+Instead of treating each result as a disconnected field, GeoClear packages signals into a deterministic location record.
 That makes it easier to answer later: What risk data did we rely on when this policy was quoted?

 Logistics and delivery

 A delivery system may need to decide whether to ship, reroute, hold, or send to pickup.
-GeoClear can return deliverability and risk signals as a location receipt, so the dispatch decision is tied to an independently verifiable response.
+GeoClear can return deliverability and risk signals as a location record, so the dispatch decision is tied to an independently verifiable response.

 Drone and autonomous delivery